ppke-nlpg/purepos/README.md

      -d  (--beam-decoder)                   : Use Beam Search decoder.
 The default is to employ the Viterbi algorithm.
 Tagging only
                                               option.
+	 -dot 									: The model objects will printed in dot format.
+											  Dump only option.
      -e  (--emission-order) <number>        : Order of emission.
 First order means that the given word depends only on its tag.
 The default is 2.
 Training only option.